geeksoflondon/trip/tobring.markdown

 * Your self
 * Your passport or National ID Card (for EU residents)
 * €65 cash for the kitty
+* Toiletries
+* Towel

 ###Clothes

 We do not have anything specific but we suggest you don't bring your Sunday best.
 You also will probably needs things you don't mind getting muddy or wet.

+A pair of trainers you do not mind destroying will not go a miss either!

 ###Sleeping